fastfloat/fast_float/README.md

 The fast_float library provides fast header-only implementations for the C++ from_chars functions for `float` and `double` types.
 These functions convert ASCII strings representing decimal values (e.g., `1.3e10`) into binary types.
 We provide exact rounding (including round to even).
-In our experience, these `fast_float` functions are faster than any other comparable number-parsing functions.
+In our experience, these `fast_float` functions many times faster than comparable number-parsing functions from existing C++ standard libraries.

 Specifically, `fast_float` provides the following two functions with a C++17-like syntax (the library itself only requires C++11):